 The diversity of our student body gives the School its unique identity.
 Over the last five years over £100,000 has been donated to support Bursaries and Scholarships for talented pupils, who would not otherwise be able to join our community.

 At King William’s College we have completely refurbished our Science facilities thanks to a very substantial donation from the MacLeod family.
 Five brothers from the family have been members of the College in recent years and the donation is in memory of one of the brothers, Dosch, who tragically died in a car accident in 2014.
-His ambition was to study Medicine at university and it is hoped the new science wing, which will be named in his honour, will enable others to achieve that goal.
+His ambition was to study Medicine at university and it is hoped the new science wing, which is named in his honour, will enable others to achieve that goal.

 Seven laboratories have been totally redesigned and fitted out with the latest equipment, together with the Bragg Lecture Theatre, named after our most famous old boy, the Physics Nobel Laureate William Bragg.